2022 Gartner® Magic Quadrant™ SIEM

 - the capability to drill down to any specific trace to better understand timing relations, the journey through the application infrastructure, full metadata info, error details, metrics-based infrastructure health info, and more.

-- Finally, the functionality to drill down to logs and easily pinpoint a root cause of the problem with all the important telemetry data at hand.
+- Finally, the functionality to drill down to logs or infrastructure KPIs and easily pinpoint a root cause of the problem with all the important telemetry data at hand.

 Reduce downtime and move from reactive to proactive monitoring.